australasian-computer-music-association/4-Callander-ThinkingAboutSyncing/article.md

 requires great skill.
 And optics don't make drawing any easier, either, far from it -- I know, I've used them" (2006, p.
 14).
-Bolt reviewed Hockney's drawings with and without optics: "the line was much surer and more confident than the "groping lines" of a drawer struggling to "see" and record freehand.
+Bolt reviewed Hockney's drawings with and without optics: "the line was much surer and more confident than the 'groping lines' of a drawer struggling to 'see' and record freehand.
 However, in this confidence it lacked the struggle, the variation in line quality and indeterminacy of the eyeballed drawing" (2010, p.
 28).